Alexander-Rus/Alexander-Rus/README.md

 Alex Rus
 =========================

-My name is Alex Rus and I am currently a Business Systems Anaylst at Point32Health (Havard Pilgrim Health Care & Tufts Health Plan).
+My name is Alex Rus and I am currently a Business Systems Anaylst at Point32Health.
 I recently graduated from Worcester Polytechnic Insititute with a B.S. in Computer Science and minor in Data Science.
 I have always enjoyed problem solving and expanding my knowledge in the field of computer science.
 Over the years I have completed numerous projects using all types of technologies and frameworks, but I am always looking for more!
 *   👀 I’m interested in physics simulations, machine learning, and mobile development.
 *   🧠  I'm currently learning Rust